Food Allergy Form

 Food Allergy Form Example

-How do Food Allergy Forms work?
+How does this Food Allergy Form PDF work?

 This is an essential document for people with allergies at all times.
-In case allergic reactions occur somewhere that isn’t their home, let’s say an office or school, people there can look at the Food Allergy Form and determine what they can do for the person who had an allergic reaction.
+In case allergic reactions occur somewhere other than their home, let's say, an office or school, people can look at the Food Allergy Form and determine what they can do for the person who has adverse reactions.
+It's also a precaution for places that offer certain foods, like offices or a child's school cafeteria.
+Staff members can then avoid serving food that may trigger a person's allergies.

 When is it best to use this Food Allergy Form?